Hiring and Onboarding Non-English Speaking Employees: Tips for Success

 When hiring non-English speaking employees, you must navigate specific legal requirements while fostering an inclusive workplace.
 The U.S. Equal Employment Opportunity Commission (EEOC) prohibits discrimination based on national origin and ethnic background, meaning you can't impose English language requirements unless they're essential for job performance.

-OSHA mandates that you provide safety training in languages your employees understand.
-This is about more than compliance; it's about ensuring your workers can perform their jobs safely and effectively.
+OSHA guidance indicates that employers should provide safety training in languages their employees understand.
 You must make a "good faith effort" to communicate all workplace policies, procedures, benefits, and expectations in a way that's accessible to every employee, including effectively communicating employee benefits.

 While you can establish language requirements based on genuine business needs, these must be tied to essential job functions rather than convenience.
 For instance, a customer service position might legitimately require English proficiency, while a manufacturing role might not.
 Consider providing documentation in multiple languages and using translators for important meetings, especially those involving discipline or safety procedures.